frederic-perez/AmE-dictionary/data/dictionary.md

 __hovels__ _n_
 __hover__ _v_
 __hoverboard__ _n_ :two::hammer:
+__how come__ _idiom_ Why?
+Why is it that (something is the case)? _A: “I’m sorry, but I’m not letting you go to the party tonight.”
+B: “Aw, Mom!
+How come?”_ _How come Bobby gets ice cream but I don’t?_
 __how’s life (treating you)?__ _idiom_ How are you?
 How is everything in your life?
 (Said as an informal greeting.)
 __however much__ _idiom_ No matter how much.
 __howl__ _v_ :two::hammer: